calmm-js/documentation/introduction-to-calmm.md

 As the above diagram shows, an **Atom** is also a **Property**.
-In addition to having a current value, an atom also just directly allows the current value to be modified (using the `modify` operation introduced previously).
+In addition to having a current value, an atom also just directly allows the current value to be modified using the `modify` operation introduced previously.
 It turns out that in order to support such modification, it isn't actually necessary to store the value.
 We can introduce the concept of a **LensedAtom** that doesn't actually store a value, but, rather, only declares a way to get and modify some